Michaelryan228/game-of-greed/README.md

       - [x] `bank` output should be the amount of points added to total from shelf
     - [x] Add a `clear_shelf` instance method
       - [x] `clear_shelf` should remove all unbanked points

+**LAB 07**:

+- [ ] Application should implement all features from previous version
+- [ ] App should simulate rolling between 1 and 6 dice
+- [ ] App should allow user to set aside dice each roll
+- [ ] App should allow "banking" current score or rolling again
+- [ ] App should keep track of total score
+- [ ] App should keep track of current round
+- [x] App should have automated tests to ensure proper operation

 ## References & Links